Judith C. Jones Fellowship for Trainers of Color

 - Your training work doesn’t prioritize left and social justice movements, organizations, and leaders.

 - You’re looking primarily for admin or marketing support for your own consulting business.

 How to Become a Fellow

-This year, we’re not using an open application process for the 2021 Fellowship.
+We currently have no open application process for the JCJ Fellowship.
 Core Trainers first nominate trainers they would like to coach; nominees are then invited to apply to the Fellowship in association with their nominating Coach.
-The 2021 nomination process is closed; check back end of year for updates about the 2022 Fellowship.

 If you have any questions about the nomination process or Fellowship overall, contact us here.